Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Proving involves study.
 Study involves effort, work.
 Then knowledge of God’s promises brings confidence to those who pray about them.
 God is eager to bless people, but He cannot do this if people are ignorant of what He is willing to do.
 Paul also wrote, “Be you not unwise, but [understand] what the will of the Lord is” (Eph.
 5:17).

 Let’s face it.
 It is terribly “unwise” for people to live in ignorance of God’s promises.
 Why?
 Because they cut themselves off from so much that He is willing to do for them!
 Therefore, you do not have to wonder about God’s will.
 His Word tells you His will on every single important aspect of life.
 (Take time to read II Timothy 3:14-17.)

 But Bible study is not the only condition regarding faith.
-Much more will be covered in Part 2 in the next issue of The Real Truth.
+Much more will be covered in True Faith—What God’s Word Says! – Part 2.